 - 9.1 We will ensure that the Head Teacher and at least one member of the Governing Body have completed appropriate safer recruitment training.
-At all times the Head Teacher and Governing Body will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2019) - 9.2 At Hawthorn Primary School we will use the recruitment and selection process to deter and reject unsuitable candidates.
-We require evidence of original academic certificates.
-We do not accept testimonials and insist on taking up references prior to interview.
-We will check reference authenticity by verbally contacting referee's.We will question the contents of application forms if we are unclear about them, we will undertake Disclosure and Barring Service checks and use any other means of ensuring we are recruiting and selecting the most suitable people to work with our children. - 9.3 We will maintain a Single Central Record of all safer recruitment checks carried out in line with statutory requirements.
+At all times the Head Teacher and Governing Body / board of trustees will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2020) - 9.2 The school will follow the Recruitment and Selection Procedures when making decisions about the suitability of prospective employees.
+This will include: conducting the relevant checks, obtaining appropriate references and information from interviews. - 9.3 We will maintain a Single Central Record of all safer recruitment checks carried out in line with statutory requirements.